TruthRL: Incentivizing Truthful LLMs via Reinforcement Learning: Methodology

 \subsection{Knowledge Boundary Probing}

-To enable the model to express uncertainty, we first construct appropriate training data for baselines by probing an LLM's knowledge boundary on the training set to identify \textit{out-of-knowledge} (OOK) questions.
-For each training question, we sample 256 responses, and the question is marked as OOK if none of the responses is correct.
+To enable the model to express uncertainty, we first probe an LLM's knowledge boundaries to identify \textit{out-of-knowledge} (OOK) questions.
+For each training question, we sample 256 responses with a temperature of 0.6 and top-p of 0.9, and the question is marked as OOK if none of the responses is correct.
 These questions are then relabeled with “I don’t know” as the ground-truth answer and used to train the model with the standard SFT objective.
 Similar approaches have been explored in prior works~\citep{zhang2024r, yang2024alignment, song2025hallucination}, where samples with uncertain labels are incorporated into SFT training using various data construction strategies.
 We refer to this baseline as R-Tuning~\citep{zhang2024r}.

-Further, we extend the idea of rejection sampling fine-tuning (RFT)~\citep{yuan2023scaling} with uncertain responses.
+Additionally, we extend the idea of rejection sampling fine-tuning (RFT)~\citep{yuan2023scaling} with uncertain responses.
 Rather than directly learning the ground-truth answers, RFT trains the model on reasoning traces generated by the model itself.
-In this baseline, we prompt the model to generate multiple reasoning traces for each training question and select the trace that concludes with “I don’t know” as the target response for OOK questions, whereas for non-OOK questions, we select the trace that leads to the correct answer.
+In this baseline, we prompt the model to generate multiple reasoning traces for each question and select the trace that concludes with “I don’t know” as the label for OOK questions, whereas for non-OOK questions, we select the trace that leads to the correct answer.

-In the same spirit, we also leverage the knowledge boundary probing results for knowledge-enhanced reward design in our proposed method, which will be detailed in the following section.